gianfaye/gianfaye-jekyll/bio.md

 #Bio

 I'm **Gian Faye**, a web geek and a lifelong autodidact from the Philippines.
-I've been doing web design and development for 5 years and I'm currently focusing on **front-end development** and **UX design**.
-I can manipulate your entire experience with a web page or an app.
-I can make you feel hungry.
-I can make you go madly excited.
-I can even make you cry if I wanted to.
-I can make you want to buy a product I want to sell. :)
+I've been doing web design and development for 5 years and I'm currently focusing on **front-end development** and **user experience design**.

 ##Manifesto